operator-framework/community-operators/docs/using-scripts.md

 ` REG_IMAGE ` - registry image which will be use while testing operator and there will be pushed image with registry with your operator (it's required if you provide VM_DRIVER or when you start test in existing cluster)

 ` VERBOSE ` - enable logging

+## Troubleshooting

+### operator-courier is not available after install
+- check if you have in path added folder where pip install operator for linux you need add to path `~/.local/bin/`

+### minikube.start permission denied
+- if you starting minikube without VM_DRIVER you need have proper setup for docker which can be run without sudo and now is not possible without sudo because [issue](https://github.com/kubernetes/minikube/issues/3718) you can run `sudo make minikube.start` or add VM_DRIVER